killergerbah/asbplayer/README.md

 -   If you're using Brave, make sure asbplayer isn't being blocked by Shield.
 -   Make sure that asbplayer is allowed by AnkiConnect, as in this [video](https://youtu.be/Mv7fEVb6PHo?t=44).
 -   Check that your browser or an ad blocker isn't blocking the request.
 A good place to start is by opening your browser's developer console and looking for errors.
+-   As of this writing enabling experimental web platform features is known to cause this issue.
+Try disabling this flag from `chrome://flags`.

 ### When loading a local file asbplayer either shows a black screen, or doesn't play audio.